Leaf retention: Deciduous.

 Mature Size: 3-5' high and wide.

-Bloom: Mid spring or summer into fall, depending on irrigation.
-Once well established,
+Bloom: Mid spring, or summer, into fall with weekly irrigation.
+Once well established, it will

 Fruit: Brown capsules with black seeds.